amandeepmittal/ng-pwa-demo/README.md

 `rxjs` library is providing us the ability to use `Observable` as the part of the JavaScript language and unil it becomes a native type of the language itself.

 After importing the necessary dependencies, declare an `Item` interface that represents a single item of the returned JSON data.
-For the demonstration purpose I am using the **Hacker News API** provided by _algolia_ search.
+For the demonstration purpose I am using the **Hacker News API**.
 It is CORS enabled so you do not have to worry about that.
 The API gives a lot of data but we only need few things from it.
-You can test the API URL `http://hn.algolia.com/api/v1/search_by_date?tags=story` in any REST client to see what are the results.
+You can test the API URL `https://api.hnpwa.com/v0/news/1.json` in any REST client to see what are the results.

 (ss5)